-To get every tip and trick on how to care for your fiddle leaf fig, we spoke to Erin Marino, the PR & Marketing Manager of The Sill (one of our favorite NYC-based houseplant shops!).
+To get every tip and trick on how to care for your fiddle leaf fig, we spoke to Erin Marino, the PR & Marketing Manager of The Sill (one of our favorite NYC-based houseplant shops!) and Baltimore-based artist and dedicated plant collector Hilton Carter, who’s been caring for his first fiddle, “Frank,” for over four years.

 Worried your fiddle might grow through your ceiling?
 Don’t be.
 Marino says, “It’s almost impossible to recreate those tropical conditions inside your apartment, so don’t fret about a Jumanji-like situation arising.”